 We all feel it-the coming holiday.
 This is the time of year when the gifts, wrapping paper, and decorations are spread all over the house and everything seems cluttered.
 The kitchen is never an exception to this clutter during the holiday season.
 From baking pies to family dinners, the kitchen can get crowded very quickly and we have too much around us.

-Well my fellow pack-rats, there are tips to help.
+Fear not friends, there are tips to help in organization for the common pack rat.
 We found this really cool article that outlined some organizational hacks to make your Kitchen Pantry “Instagram-Worthy”.
 (How to Organize an Instagram-Worthy Kitchen Pantry | realtor.com®) I know – I’m sure you’re thinking, “but that is only one section of my kitchen.”
 Believe me I know, but there is something wonderfully fulfilling and therapeutic about organizing bits and pieces.
-No need to get overwhelmed by it.
 Take it one section at a time.

-The article lays it out like this:
+- The article lays it out like this:

 - Clean it out – Start with a fresh canvas and take a minute to appreciate the clean space.

 - Shelve it – Pantry shelves are a must and they recommend purchasing the ones that are adjustable.
 With adjustable shelving the space can adapt with you as your needs change for the use of that space.

 - Categorize it – Create zones for your pantry.
 Easy to go in and grab it if you know exactly where it is going to be!
 No more going in for baking supplies and coming out with a can of soup.
 Label your sections and stick to it!

 - Ditch the packaging – This is such a space saver!
 With two little people at home we stock up on snacks all the time!
 Those boxes and bags can be…overwhelmingly annoying if you lack the room for them.
 Try some airtight containers and throw away those boxes!